Go for Rubyists. Part 8. Concurrency in Go, Ruby and Elixir

 Concurrency model

-Elixir incorporates totally different concurrency model, which says “share nothing”.
-So no shared memory, no shared queue to take a data from.
+Elixir incorporates a totally different concurrency model, which says “share nothing”.
+So no shared memory, no shared queue to take data from.
 Its model name is “Actor model”.
 Basically, it means that every process operates on its own and can interact with any other process with the known id by sending a message to it.

 As for the developer, it means that no GIL exists, and inter-process communication is easily possible.
-Just one thing to notice, processes I’m talking about here are not OS processes which you think about, but OTP processes, which is a way lighter alternative.
+Just one thing to notice, the processes I’m talking about here are not OS processes which you think about, but OTP processes, which is a way lighter alternative.

 Further reading

-And other articles of my friend Vitaly 🙂
+And other articles of my friend Vitaly :)

 Example